 If your website includes links to other websites, it’s quite probable that at some point and as more content is added, some of your links will point to pages that have been moved or deleted, or to websites that no longer exist.

 The WordPress built-in linking tool automatically checks when you add hyperlinks to your content and detects broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update your link before publishing it to your site …
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)